Eldorado (TV series): Problems and criticism

-Although the show featured many professional actors, such as Patricia Brake and Jesse Birdsall, many of the cast were inexperienced actors whose limitations were clearly exposed on such a new and ambitious project.
-German-born Kai Maurer had apparently never acted on stage or screen previously before being cast in the show.
-Prior to filming, some of the cast did not even know what a read-through was; the quality of the acting was derided by some tabloid newspapers and regularly mocked during the "film styles" round of comedy show Whose Line Is It Anyway?.
+The series was set to debut in September 1992, but the premiere date was brought forward to July of that year, which meant the turnaround of production had to be quickened.
+Although the show featured many professional actors, including Patricia Brake and Jesse Birdsall, many of the cast were inexperienced actors whose limitations became exposed on a new and ambitious project.
+Prior to filming, some of the cast were even unaware what a read-through was; the quality of the acting was derided by some tabloid newspapers.

 As a result of filming in bare-walled villas rather than a studio, there were many sound and acoustic problems, such as reverberation.
-Possibly in a bid to court media attention, the show opened with the controversial story of a middle-aged man, Bunny (played by Roger Walker), returning from the UK with a 17-year-old bride, Fizz (Kathy Pitkin); many viewers felt this storyline was implausible and sordid.
+Possibly in a bid to court media attention, Eldorado opened with the controversial story of a middle-aged man, Bunny (played by Roger Walker), returning from the UK with a 17-year-old bride, Fizz (Kathy Pitkin); many viewers felt this storyline was implausible and sordid.
 On top of this, ITV decided to air a special one-hour edition of Coronation Street on the show's debut evening, reputedly an attempt by network executives to sabotage the programme.

 As a result, the costly production – although not exorbitant by contemporary television standards – was used by critics of the television licence to argue that the BBC was feathering the nest of former employees.
-Due to the stresses of internal feuding, producer Julia Smith had a nervous breakdown and left the soap opera, to be replaced by Corinne Hollingworth, who had previously worked on EastEnders.
-Hollingworth brought about many changes to Eldorado by hiring new scriptwriters, creating extra rehearsal time, and removing many of the inexperienced and poor actors who had attracted criticism.
+Due to the stresses of internal feuding, producer Julia Smith had a nervous breakdown and left the soap opera.
+She was replaced by Corinne Hollingworth, who had previously worked on EastEnders.
+Hollingworth brought about many changes to Eldorado by hiring new scriptwriters, creating extra rehearsal time and removing many of the inexperienced actors who had attracted criticism.